A regularity theory for an initial value problem with a time-measurable pseudo-differential operator in a weighted $L_p$-space

-In \cite{Gallarati_Veraar2017}, Gallarati and Veraar studied an $L_p$-maximal regularity theory of evolution equations with general operators by means of $H^\infty$-calculus.
-Especially, in section \cite[Section 4.4]{Gallarati_Veraar2017}, they obtained solvability to an equation of the type of \eqref{eqn:model eqn} in $L_p((0,T),v\, dt; X_1)\cap W_{p}^{1}((0,T),v\, dt; X_0)$.
-Here $X_0$ and $X_1$ are Banach spaces which have a finite cotype and the initial data space $X_{v,p}$ is given by a trace of a certain interpolated space determined by $X_0$ and $X_1$, \textit{i.e.}
+On the other hand, studies addressing non-zero initial value problems with general operators in $L_p$ spaces, akin to our focus in equation \eqref{eqn:model eqn}, are comparatively scarce.
+We found \cite{Choi_Kim2023,Dong_Kim2021,Dong_Liu2022,Gallarati_Veraar2017} as recent results to non-zero initial value problems with general operators.
+The first and second authors \cite{Choi_Kim2023} considered initial value problems with generators of general additive processes.
+Gallarati and Veraar \cite{Gallarati_Veraar2017} studied an $L_p$-maximal regularity theory of evolution equations with general operators using $H^\infty$-calculus.
+Especially, in \cite[Section 4.4]{Gallarati_Veraar2017}, they obtained solvability to an equation of the type of \eqref{eqn:model eqn} in $L_p((0,T),v\, \mathrm{d}t; X_1)\cap W_{p}^{1}((0,T),v\, \mathrm{d}t; X_0)$.
+Here $X_0$ and $X_1$ are Banach spaces that have a finite cotype, and the initial data space $X_{v,p}$ is given by a trace of a certain interpolated space determined by $X_0$ and $X_1$, \textit{i.e.}

 It is not easy to identify $X_{v,p}$ as a certain interpolation space in general.
 However, this abstract space can be characterized by a real interpolation space if $v(t)$ is given by a power-type weight $v(t)=t^\gamma$.
-Indeed, due to \cite[Theorem 1.8.2]{triebel1978interpolation},
+Indeed, due to Triebel \cite[Theorem 1.8.2]{triebel1978interpolation},

 where $(X_0,X_1)_{\theta,p}$ stands for the real interpolation space between $X_0$ and $X_1$.
-We refer to \cite{Hemmel_Lindemulder2022,Kohne2010,Kohne2014,Lindemulder2020,Meyries2012}, which provide such an identification for initial data spaces with the power type weights in various situations such as smooth domains, quasi-linear equations, and systems of equations.
+We refer to \cite{Hemmel_Lindemulder2022,Kohne2010,Kohne2014,Lindemulder2020,Meyries2012}, which provide such identification for initial data spaces with the power type weights in various situations such as smooth domains, quasi-linear equations, and systems of equations.

-For another generalization, time-fractional non-zero initial value problems were considered in \cite{Dong_Kim2021,Dong_Liu2022}.
-The authors in \cite{Dong_Kim2021,Dong_Liu2022} considered the following second-order problems with general coefficients:
+Furthermore, an exploration into non-zero initial value problems with time-fractional derivative, addressing second-order issues with rough coefficients, extends the discourse, underscoring the adaptability of weighted Slobodeckij spaces as initial data spaces to ascertain solvability for a broader range of $\alpha$;